thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

 to the following structure below, including only the memory-mapped files that will be loaded more efficiently than TIFF series later during training or fine-tuning.

 ```
-/path/to/preprocessed data folder  <-- folder to be passed as output
+/path/to/PREPROCESSEDDATA_FOLDER  <-- folder to be passed as output
 ├── Subject01.mmap
 ├── Subject01_mask.mmap
 ├── Subject02.mmap